Categories:

 Income-tested care fees (ITFs) are often incorporated as part of the overall costs for Home Care Packages.
 Let’s briefly review the elements of Home Care Packages in Australia before we break down income-tested fees.

-Home care packages are coordinated packages of care and services.
+Home Care Packages are coordinated packages of care and services.
 They provide support so Australians can continue living independently in their homes while choosing the services and providers that best meet their care needs.

 Home Care Package Budgets and Costs